Lancaster Blend Tea

 The other two thirds come from the Assam quality belt and is made up half and half of two different grades: a BP1 for strength and a GFBOPS - which stands for Golden, Flowery, Broken, Orange, Pekoe, Superior and gives the tea its floral notes.
 The Quality Belt in Assam, just like the East of the Rift designation in Kenya, is a sign of indisputable geological, topographical and climateological superiority.
 It's a volcanic gift to tea drinkers everywhere!

-In days of old it will have been consumed with gusto as the human fuel of the Industrial Revolution and don't forget, Atkinsons was there from 1837 as a young start-up just as the whole thing kicked into gear.
-The small town of Manchester was at the southern edge of the old county of Lancashire and was administered from its City Palatine of Lancaster to the North.
+In days of old it will have been consumed with gusto as the human fuel of the Industrial Revolution.
+Don't forget, Atkinsons was there from 1837 as a young start-up just as the whole thing kicked into gear.
 In those days it was probably drunk with milk and two sugars, to replace the spent sweat of graft, as the Steam Age rolled on throughout the 19th and into the 20th Century.
 How many turns and how many tons did our lovely old red Tea Blender churn out in days gone by…?

 Turning Over a New Leaf